optozorax/unasanu/content/en/index.md

 I find it to be one of the most powerful properties of computations.
 The result of deterministic computation does not depend on the Turing-complete substrate on which they are calculated:
 * on a computer
 * on Babbage's Analytical Machine
-* on a human computer composed of a 30-million-strong army (Hello, Lu Chisin!)
+* on a human computer composed of a 30-million-strong army (Hello, Liu Cixin!)
 * on redstone from the Minecraft game
 * or if some immortal entity does these computations on a cellular automaton 110, moving stones according to the simplest rules (Automaton 110 is Turing-complete [\[22\]]).